1 - Overview

 • Coverage Preview: Amount applied per resource by Planned Compute

-Service Type > Block StorageRequiredBlock Storage settings to be used on Broker nodes
+Service Type > Block StorageRequiredBlock Storage settings for the Broker node

-• The Storage type and capacity set in the original cluster are applied identically
+• The storage type and capacity configured in the original cluster are applied identically

-• Apply the same network as set in the original cluster
+• is applied identically to the network configured in the original cluster

 You can cancel unused Event Streams to reduce operating costs.
-However, if you cancel the service, the running service may be stopped immediately, so you should consider the impact of service interruption sufficiently before proceeding with the cancellation.
+However, if you terminate the service, the running service may be stopped immediately, so you should proceed with the termination only after fully considering the impact that may arise from service interruption.

 1. All Services > Data Analytics > Event Streams Click the menu.
-Go to the Service Home page of Event Streams.
+1. Navigate to the Service Home page of Event Streams.

-3. Event Streams list on the page, select the resource to cancel, and click the Cancel Service button.
+3. On the Event Streams List page, select the resource to cancel and click the Cancel Service button.

-4. Once the termination is complete, check on the Event Streams list page whether the resource has been terminated.
+4. After the termination is complete, check on the Event Streams list page whether the resource has been terminated.

 3 - API Reference